DW-UX/DistantWorldsExpanded/README.md

 9. Support for multiple mods at same time.
 New file structure, all files converted to SQLite database on game start.
 Modders can adjust patch files to change whatever they need, easier to make massive changes with SQL commands.
 Mooder need knowladge of SQL to make changes in new structure instead of txt file.
   - Convertion tool to convert txt files to new structure
   - New structure removes all limits on maximum count for various thing that original game have.
 (Government adjectives, resource needed for component, etc)
+10. New pirate faction - Legendary pirates.
+Use best traits from other factions.
+Super pirates now use this factions on spawn.